monty16597/tv-devops-assessment/app/README.md

 - Make sure you have successfully deployed IaaC stacks as per the instructions in `iaac/README.md`.

 ### Steps
-- Create three diifferent environments in Github:
+- Create three diifferent environments in Github Repo Settings:
   - `development`
   - `staging`
   - `production`